ApprenticeAI/frapy/docs/topics/feed-exports.rst

 .. versionadded:: 2.6.0

-Scrapy provides an option to activate plugins to post-process feeds before they are exported to feed storages.
+Frapy provides an option to activate plugins to post-process feeds before they are exported to feed storages.
 In addition to using :ref:`builtin plugins <builtin-plugins>`, you can create your own :ref:`plugins <custom-plugins>`.